Feminism in Argentina: Peronist era

-While the figure of Eva Perón is highly valued by Argentine feminism, she did not consider herself a feminist and was highly critical of the women's movement that had preceded her.
+While the figure of Eva Perón is highly valued by a portion of Argentine feminism, she did not consider herself a feminist and was highly critical of the women's movement that had preceded her.
 She shared her perspectives on feminism and the political role of women in her 1951 autobiography La razón de mi vida (released by Vantage Press as My mission in life in 1953).
 Perón dedicates a chapter entitled "From the sublime to the ridiculous" to criticize the feminist movement, claiming that they aspired to be men and consequently renounced their womanhood by imitating them.
 She wrote:

 I confess I was a little afraid the day I found myself facing the possibility of starting on the "feminist" path.

 What could I, a humble woman of the people, do where other women, more prepared than I, had categorically failed?

 Be ridiculous?
 Join the nucleus of women with a grudge against woman and against man, as has happened to innumerable feminist leaders?

 I was not an old maid, nor even ugly enough for such a post... which, from the time of the English sufraggettes down to today, generally belongs, almost exclusively, to women of this type... women whose first impulse undoubtedly had been to be like men. [...]

 And if what the world requires is a woman's political and social movement... how little will the world gain if the women want to save it by imitating men!

 Although Argentine historiography has traditionally focused on the actions of Eva Perón and the Partido Peronista Femenino, more contemporary investigations bring to light associations of women opposed to Peronism.
 One of the most important women's associations that appeared during the Peronist government was the Unión de Mujeres de la Argentina (UMA; English: "Women's Union of Argentina"), an arm of the Communist Party constituted in April 1947.
 The UMA had branches throughout the country and included a large number of women of different ideological and religious identities.